SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/cisco/cisco_meraki_mx.md

 ## Overview

-Cisco Meraki MX is multifunctional security and SD-WAN enterprise appliance with a wide set of capabilities.
+Cisco Meraki MX is a multifunctional security and SD-WAN enterprise appliance with a wide set of capabilities.

 !!! warning
     This format is still in beta, please use it wisely.